sastofficial/sastofficial.github.io/pages/albums.md

 209. Kendrick Lamar - Live @ Austik City Limits (Bootleg) - August 26th 2024
 210. JID - The Forever Story (Extended Version) - September 6th 2024
 211. SEXCORP., Astrophysics - SEXO, VIOLÊNCIA, RIO & SÃO PAULO - October 21st 2024
+212. Tyler, the Creator - Chromakopia - October 30th 2024
+213. Charli XCX - Brat and it’s completely different but also still brat - October 30th 2024

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.